xiaoliangstd/Robotic_simulation/README.md

 # README

-[TOC]

 ## Decription

-This ros package base on Github project, whom link is shown below.
+This ros package base on another github project, whose link is shown below.

-But there are some changes:

-​	1.

-File decripte:

-src:

-​	    fsm.cpp:

-​		control.cpp: about fk ik and jacobian of Roboarm